“Torshi Left” – Middle Eastern Pink Pickled Turnips (Fermented Version)

 Directions:

 1.)
 In the saucepan, combine the water, salt, and bay leaf.
 Heat on medium heat and allow 4-5 minutes for salt to dissolve.
 Stir occasionally.
-Remove from heat and allow to cool.
+Remove from heat and allow to completely cool (can put in fridge to expedite).

 2.)
 Meanwhile, cut the turnips into 1/2″ batons (strips, like french fries, or cut slightly wider yet thinner).
 Do the same with the beet, and then coarsely chop the garlic.
 Transfer it to the jar, packing tightly.
 (You may have a few extra turnip batons left over; make sure to put all the beet in the jar though.)

 3.)
-Once the water has cooled, add the vinegar.
+Once the water has cooled, add the optional vinegar.
+(The amount of vinegar won’t stop fermentation and gives a little more final punch to the flavor).
 Then slowly pour the liquid mixture into the jar until the top.
 Tightly seal it and allow to stand at room temperature for 2-4 weeks.
+Once it is the desired flavor, place in the refrigerator for storage.
+If an airlock isn’t used, be sure to burp the jar once a day for the first week or two, to allow excess gas out.

 Notes:

-• Left at room temperature, you will notice some early bubbling consistent with lacto-fermentation.
+• Left at room temperature, you will notice bubbling consistent with lacto-fermentation.
 This is because the amount of vinegar isn’t enough to kill off the probiotic bacteria.
-However, fermentation will be more limited.
-(An airlock is not necessary and a fermentation weight is optional.)
+Fizzing and bubbling is totally normal.

 The torshi after an hour